sydneytaylr/workshop1/development-complexity.md

-# Development and Complexity Class Discussion Questions
+# Development and Complexity Reading - Barder
+Class Discussion Questions

 1. Why does Barder recommend resisting engineering as a policy implication?
 What did he mean by isomorphic mimicry?